Codes and Policies

 A concussion is a brain injury and must be taken seriously.
 All players with potential head injuries or concussion must be removed from the field of play immediately.

 In matches of U13 and older, when a player leaves the field due to signs and symptoms of concussion or suspected concussion, the referee will show the player a Blue Card.
-This card is a visual cue for team support staff, it must be recorded by team officials, and triggers an off-field medical process to begin.
+This card is a visual cue for team support staff; it must be recorded by team officials and triggers an off-field medical process to begin.

 This off-field process (which applies to all rugby, not just U13s and older) is detailed in Rugby Australia’s Concussion Management Procedure.

-RECOGNISE - REMOVE - RECORD - REFER
+Step 1: RECOGNISE – Step 2: REMOVE - Step 3: RECORD - Step 4: REFER

-If a player has signs or symptoms of a potential head injury or concussion no person (e.g. physio, coach, trainer, or doctor) can over-ride the requirement of a player to remain off the field.
+If a player has signs or symptoms of a potential head injury or concussion, no person (e.g. physio, coach, trainer, or doctor) can over-ride the requirement of a player to remain off the field.

-REST - RECOVER - RECORD - RETURN
+Step 5: REST – Step 6: RECOVER – Step 7: RECORD – Step 8: RETURN

 Concussion Management Checklist for players, teams and competition managers can be found at: